 Is this how you always wanted that ‘someone special’ to be?
 How do you both resolve small fights?
 Does your partner understand you enough?

 Ask yourself all these questions as you wait for them to make progress with you finally.

 This will help you decide whether you should let this relationship turn into something serious, or should you let it go for good.

-How To Take Things Slow With A Guy Or Girl You Really Like
+How To Take Things Slow With A Person You Really Like?